 These conditions give rise to a material uncertainty that may cast significant doubt upon the Group's ability to continue as a going concern.
-The ongoing operations of the Group are dependent upon the Group raising additional funding from shareholders or other parties and/or the Group reducing expenditure in-line with available funding.
+The ongoing operations of the Group are dependent upon the Group raising additional funding from shareholders or other parties and continuing to significantly reduce discretionary expenditure.

-In the event that the Group does not obtain additional funding and/or reduce expenditure in line with available funding, the achievement of which is significantly uncertain until secured or realised, it may not be able to continue its operations as a going concern and therefore may not be able to realise its assets and extinguish its liabilities in the ordinary course of operations ad at the amounts stated in the consolidated financial report.
+In the event that the Group does not obtain additional funding, the achievement of which is inherently uncertain, it may not be able to continue its operations as a going concern and therefore may not be able to realise its assets, including capitalised exploration and evaluation expenditure of \$7,835,617, and extinguish its liabilities in the ordinary course of operations and at the amounts stated in the consolidated financial report.